-(Tune): Turn clockwise or counterclockwise to go to the next or previous track.
+(Tune): Turn to go to the next or previous track.

-(Previous Folder): Press to go to the first track in the previous folder.
+\ll (Previous Folder): Press to go to the first track in the previous folder.
 Press and hold to reverse through the current track.

-(Next Folder): Press to go to the first track in the next folder.
+\gg (Next Folder): Press to go to the first track in the next folder.
 Press and hold to fast forward the current track.